ekrolen/data-512-wildfire-project/README.md

 yearly_avg_aqi.csv - This file contains aggregate yearly average AQI estimates for all sensors within Nye County.
 The columns are as follows:
-    year - year the AQI information was collected annual_avg_aqi - the average of the AQI particulate information across all sensors in Nye county, taken over fire season (may 1st - Oct 31st) 1963-2023.
+    year - year the AQI information was collected annual_avg_aqi - the average of the AQI particulate information across all sensors in Nye county, taken over fire season (May 1st - Oct 31st) 1963-2023 (or over years data was available).

 2049_smoke_estimates.csv - This file contains the smoke estimates for years 1963-2049.
 The columns are:
     Fire Year - year containing fires